-In situations where drugs and/or drug paraphernalia, weapons, or other dangerous or potentially dangerous items are found in plain view, Public Safety Officers may perform a room or workplace search within legal limits.
+In situations where drugs and/or drug paraphernalia, weapons, or other dangerous or potentially dangerous items are found in plain view, Office of Public Safety officers may perform a room or workplace search within legal limits.

-If the College receives a report of a potential policy violation, particularly a violation of the College's drug, health and safety, and/or weapons and explosive materials policies, the Vice President for Student Affairs, Director of Human Resources or Vice President for Academic Affairs or his/her designee may authorize a search in writing.
-The Vice President for Student Affairs and/or Coordinators of Campus Housing must be present at any such residence life room search.
-Only Public Safety officers can perform residence life room searches.
+If the College receives a report of a potential policy violation, particularly a violation of the College's drug, health and safety, and/or weapons and explosive materials policies, the Dean of Students, Director of Human Resources or Vice President for Academic Affairs or his/her designee may authorize a search in writing.
+The Dean of Students and/or Assistant Dean of Students must be present at any such residence life room search.
+Only Office of Public Safety Officers can perform residence life room searches.